 Other.
-Other noninterest income totaled \$8.4 million in 2022 compared to \$7.3 million in 2021 and \$5.9 million in 2020.
-The \$1.1 million increase in 2022 was primarily attributable to higher loan servicing fees at CCHL of \$0.5 and a \$0.4 million increase in miscellaneous income, primarily from a \$0.2 million gain on the termination of a lease.
-The \$1.4 million increase in 2021 was primarily attributable to higher loan servicing fees of \$1.0 million at CCHL.
-The higher level of loan servicing fees at CCHL for both 2021 and 2022 reflected a higher volume of servicing retained loan sales.
+Other noninterest income totaled \$7.7 million in 2022 compared to \$7.3 million in 2021 and \$5.9 million in 2020. \$0.4 million increase in 2022 was primarily attributable to a \$0.4 million increase in miscellaneous income, primarily from a solution gain on the termination of a lease.
+The increase in 2021 was primarily attributable to a higher level of loan servicing sets CHL from servicing retained secondary market loan sales.